B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

  After exploring the data, I assigned a rating class of one to reviews with ratings of four and five (positive reviews), and a rating class of zero to reviews with ratings of one and two (negative reviews).
 Additionally, for computational purposes, I only focused on the more recent reviews (after 2011).
 The final dataset included ~ 24,000 reviews which was later converted to ~ 1.2 M bigrams and trigrams!

 # Sentiment Analysis
 Sentiment analysis is a text analysis method that detects polarity (e.g. positive or negative opinion) and it aims to measure the attitude, sentiments, intensity, and emotions of the speaker.
-For example words like 'love', 'enjoy', convey a positive sentiment and words like 'hate', 'dislike', 'suck' convey a negative sentiment.
+For example words like 'love', 'enjoy', and 'amazing' convey a positive sentiment and words like 'hate', 'dislike', and 'bad' convey a negative sentiment.
 I wanted to get an understanding of how happy or upset the customers are, so I analyzed the reviews, separately for each rating, using VADER (Valence Aware Dictionary for Sentiment Reasoning).
-The figures below show the results.
-As expected, the average sentiment is higher for a higher ratings:
+The figures below show the results and we can see that the sentiment (which means satisfaction with product here) is higher for higher ratings, as expected.

 ![Average Sentiment Per Rating](../assets/img/amazon_reviews/Average_Sentiment_Per_Rating.jpg){: .postImage}
 ![Ratings' Average Sentiment Per Year](../assets/img/amazon_reviews/Ratings'_Average_Sentiment_Per_Year.jpg){: .postImage}

 I also looked at the the average sentiment for all the reviews combined, for the last decade.
 As shown below, sentiment has increased through the years.
+This makes sense, given Amazon's success in the recent years.

 ![Average Sentiment Per Year](../assets/img/amazon_reviews/Average_Sentiment_Per_Year.jpg){: .postImage}